ShotokanZH/flipper_sub_plotters_comparers/README.md

 In this repository you will find two scripts:
 - `plotall.py`
+  - plots multiple .sub files simultaneously
 - `plot_delimiter.py`
+  - searches for similar chunks based on a delimiter value, groups and plots those chunks

 The usage is described in the next chapter.